CrowdHailer/vulcanize/README.md

 value = form.start_date { |raw, _| DateTime.now }
 error = form.start_date { |_, error| error }
 ```
+### Note

-All ruby methods can take a block, this allows you to use the form in place of a domain object.
+All Ruby methods can take a block, this allows you to use the form in place of a domain object.

 ```rb
 user.email { |raw, error| #Never called, user email method does not use a block }